cardano-foundation/docs-cardano-org/explore-cardano/glossary.rst

       third phase of Cardano development in which smart contracts will be delivered.

     hard fork
       a radical change of the network’s protocol changing the state of operational flow from one model to a completely different one.
-Cardano is currently undergoing the hard fork from a federated model to a decentralized one.
+Cardano has undergone a hard fork to transition from a federated model (Byron) to a decentralized one (Shelley).

     incentive
       a way to encourage participants of the system to engage in the network by rewarding them with a return that is proportional to their efforts.
 Incentives aim to ensure equality and fairness in a distributed network of participants by encouraging consistent, active, and strong participation.
 Cardano's incentives model uses game theory to calculate the incentives required.